Golden Agri Resources Ltd

 63. Amount of deforestation and/or ecosystem conversion recorded in own operations since cut-off date?

-0 - The company reported no conversion of natural ecosystems in the last five years as of 2021.
-However, the figures for conversion since the company's cut-off date of 2011 could not be found.
+The company reported no conversion of natural ecosystems in the last five years as of December 2021.
+However, the information reported is over two years old and the figures for conversion since the company's cut-off date of 2011 are not reported.

 64. Amount of deforestation and/or ecosystem conversion recorded in supplier operations since cut-off date?

-Some figures are available in the company's grievance list, however, figures are not clear for all logged grievances.
+Some figures are available in the company's grievance list, however, a consolidated figure for all deforestation recorded in the supplier operations since the cut-off date is not reported.

 0 / 1